Access Bank Zambia: Location

-Overview

-The bank is a medium-sized retail bank, serving the needs of Zambian companies, small and medium sized enterprises and individuals.
-Access Bank Zambia had assets valued at ZMW:1,569,171,000 (approximately US$80.64 million), with shareholders equity of ZMW:269.36 million (US$13.81 million).

-The bank, which was established on the 24th of September 2008, is a subsidiary of Access Bank Group, an international bank that maintains headquarters in Nigeria and has subsidiaries in eight countries in Africa one country in Western Europe.

 Access Bank Group

 By virtue of its shareholding, Access Bank Zambia is a member of the Access Bank Group, a financial services conglomerate, whose shares are listed on the Nigerian Stock Exchange and whose total asset valuation exceeded US$18.82 billion (NGN:7.28 trillion), as of June 2020.

 The group has banking subsidiaries in Democratic Republic of the Congo, Gambia, Ghana, Kenya, Nigeria, Rwanda, Sierra Leone and the United Kingdom.
 The group maintains representative offices in Lebanon, United Arab Emirates, India and China.

-Branches

-The branches of Access Bank Zambia include the following: